Svtter/commit/README.md

 # Quick commit

-tools for git quick commit
+Tools for git quick commit.

+This tools will commit all of your changes and push current branch to remote.

 ## install